-There are many aspects to rent a bike in Leh Ladakh which keeps coming in the form of queries from the many of us.
-In this article today, I would like to address some of the concerns or queries related to rent a bike in Leh and also will just touch upon some other aspects or tips for a bike trip to Leh – Ladakh (details of such tips will be covered in a dedicated article).
+There are many aspects to rent a bike in Leh Ladakh which keeps coming in the form of questions from the many of us.
+In this article today, I would like to address some of the concerns or questions related to rent a bike in Leh and also will just touch upon some other aspects or tips for a bike trip to Leh Ladakh (details of such tips will be covered in a dedicated article).

 Let's quickly dive into the details:

 1. Can I Rent Bike in Leh Ladakh?